Experiential dance for embodied learning

 A personal story

 Dance has always occupied a central, yet unreachable focal point in my early life.
 It has always been something that I longed for, desired, could have dedicated everything, and have chosen over everything.
 Yet it was always out of reach.
 When I was a child – I was not good enough in dance classes, others were better.
-I remember feeling hurt of being measured against others, and feeling ashamed for not being able to do certain moves.
+I remember feeling hurt by being measured against others and feeling ashamed for not being able to do certain moves.
 When I was a teenager, I started to dance as they expected me to.
-Yet, in the cultural context and time I was born, dancing was not considered as a beneficial career path.
+Yet, in the cultural context and time I was born, dancing was not considered a beneficial career path.
 So, with some persuastion from my parents, I chose an academic education over dance practice, and went to college, then to university.

 After 10 years of break that spanned through considerable changes in my life, I went back to dancing, rediscovering myself through movement in space.
-In this process, I met other dancers, I met therapists, choreographers, performers.
-I met professional and non professional dancers, who had tapped into wisdom of their bodies.
+In this process, I met other dancers, therapists, choreographers, performers.
+I met professional and nonprofessional dancers, who had tapped into the wisdom of their bodies.
 I kept dancing on each possible occasion, actively seeking out practices that would allow me to move freely, be it modern dance, contact improvisation, Gaga People, 5 Rhythms, or the rave culture.
-After 7 years of dance quest, I came to understanding that dancing was an essential part of my understanding of the world and the most genuine act of being.
+After 7 years of dance quest, I came to an understanding that dancing was an essential part of my understanding of the world and the most genuine act of being.
 The dance I longed for was not performative but experiential.
 It was not an art form, but a way of celebrating, and remembering.

-Gradually I started to integrate my passion of dancing into my work, that is teaching undergraduate students.
+Gradually I started to integrate my passion for dancing into my work, which is teaching undergraduate students.
 I started to apply dancing as a didactic method to encourage students in what is called high-order thinking skills.
 Initially, the attempt sounded bizarre, but gradually through supportive student feedback and colleagues’ interest, I came to see a clear need for such interdisciplinary integration and opening up space for movement, especially in academic classrooms.